tazjin/nix-1p/README.md

 Please file an issue if something in here confuses you or you think something important is missing.

+If you have Nix installed, you can try the examples below by running `nix repl` and entering code snippets there.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**